ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 ## H1 (Joystick Hat)

-The hat on the joystick has 8 physical positions, however we only use four, Up, Down, Left and Right.
+The hat on the joystick has 8 physical positions, however we only use four; Up, Down, Left and Right.
 These are designated as H1U, H1D, H1L and H1R respectively.
 Each of these positions may also be modified via TBTN2 and TBTN3 as follows;